Last Updated on January 13, 2025

 Code for Pool Barriers Where Part of the Home Acts as a Barrier

 This situation is the most involved barrier situation.
-In order to meet code, every exit from the residence and every window which opens to the pool area must be secured and, in some regions, even alarmed.
+To meet the code requirements, in addition to the general pool fence requirement, every exit from the residence and every window which opens to the pool area must be secured and, in some regions, even alarmed.

-These doors must be self-closing and self-latching, as before.
-Common household doors can achieve this with the use of spring hinges or simple door closers designed for light-use applications.
+House doors that enable access to the pool must be self-closing and self-latching.
+Common household doors can achieve this with the use of spring hinges designed for light-use applications.

-Self latching “gate” deadbolts can be used to auto-latch the door closed.
+Self-latching deadbolts can be used to auto-latch the door closed.
 In a traditional deadbolt, the deadbolt has to be “thrown” to be used.
 That is, manually locked.
-But gate latching deadbolts have latches like those found in knobs and levers.
-These will auto lock when the door is closed and if auto-locking is required by city pool code, a double sided deadbolt with a gate latch is ideal.
+But latching deadbolts have latches like those found in knobs and levers.
+These will auto-lock when the door is closed and if auto-locking is required by city pool code, a double-sided deadbolt with a gate latch is ideal.
 Here are gate latch deadbolts on Amazon.

 .

 Further still (or in some cases, in place of), some Arizona cities require some type of door alarm on all doors leading to the pool.
-Usually these need to be loud enough to be heard throughout the home when the door is opened, and each municipality is very particular in what features these alarms have.
+Usually, these need to be loud enough to be heard throughout the home when the door is opened, and each municipality is very particular in what features these alarms have.
 There are many home door alarms that will NOT satisfy your local code requirements.
 Typically, when required, the local code will specify an “ANSI” standard.
-ANSI is the American National Standards Institute, and their purpose is to provide standards which manufacturers must meet in order to sell their products as compliant to a given need.
+ANSI is the American National Standards Institute, and its purpose is to provide standards that manufacturers must meet to sell their products as compliant to a given need.

 Other Pool Security Options